 - Root Shadow: This is a technique utilized at the bowl after highlights have been rinsed out.
 A root shade (either a demi- or semi-permanent color) is placed at the root area to blend the root color with the highlights and/or balayage.

 - Semi-Permanent: Semi-permanent color contains no peroxide or ammonia, which means it will not penetrate the cuticle and will last only about 4-6 weeks, depending on washing frequency and at-home hair-care products.

 - Single Process: This is when you receive one service, such as a root touch-up.

 - Teasy Lights: This is a type of highlighting service where the hair is backcombed and what is left is lightened and placed in a foil.
 The combination of backcombing and foils allow for a brighter but more diffused highlight.

 - Warm: These are the opposite of cool tones.
 They identify colors with yellow, orange, red value.

-For inspiration photos or to learn more about color techniques, please follow my hair account @carissa.obrien
+For inspiration photos or to learn more about hair coloring terms and techniques, please follow my hair account @carissa.obrien